- Abstracted Manmade Objects

 Street Portraits in America is a small and ongoing series of portraits of people in the streets.
 Some are closer than others, but they are all on the streets in some regard.

 Street Portraits in Jamaica is a set of portraits from my Roadside Driveway series.
 These were all taken in the span of three days.
+Jen and I traveled to Jamaica to photograph a wedding and got more time in the taxi than we bargained for after an emergency trip to the hospital.

 St Agnes Church, Detroit MI was an adventure of a few undertakings, by those who know this terrain much better than I. I visited the historical monumental cathedral and attached school building.
 This place was so interesting to me, and very full of life in every corner.